fkarg/fkarg.github.io/staged/longtermplans.md

 forever, and you finally took that course you wanted to.
 Finally you got to doing that thing you never had time for.
 Consistency with health and fitness feels easy when looking at your recent success.
 You got that promotion you really worked hard for.
-Getting admired for helping so many people.
-Being loved by friends and family.
+Others admire you for helping so many people, and you are loved by friends and family.
 All the hard work you are doing, knowing what it is for.

-Visualize the best-case scenario for you for next year, where everything you attempt succeeds.
+Visualize the best-case scenario for you for next year, where you work hard and everything you attempt succeeds.

 {: .box-note}
-Take a minute and enjoy visualizing it.
+Take a minute and enjoy visualizing your best-case future.
 That's what we will aim for.

 Write down a few bullet points if you want.

 ## Imagine yourself being Unsuccessful
 Conversely, what will happen if you for some reasons stop being successful?
-Take a minute to visualize what will happen if you let life run its course without you doing anything - not achieving anything you aimed for.
+Take a minute to visualize what will happen if you let life run its course without you doing anything - not having achieved anything you aimed for.
 Fitness was long since ignored, and your health has seen much better times.
 Lying on the couch all day does not improve the situation either.
-Friends have distanced themselves from you as they get successful.
-At some point you will be deeply unsatisfied and depression kicks in.
-It will only be downhill from there.
+Friends have distanced themselves from you as they got successful.
+At some point you became deeply unsatisfied and depression kicked in.
+It was only downhill from there.

 Visualize the worst-case scenario for you for next year, where everything you attempt fails.

 {: .box-note}
-Thoroughly visualize it.
+Thoroughly visualize your worst-case future.
 This is what we want to avoid.

 Write down a few bullet points if you want.